kr-colab/diploSHIC/README.md

                         number of subwindows that our chromosome is divided into (default = 11)
 ```
-The predict mode takes as input nDims (as above), the two model files output by the train mode, an input file of empirical feature
+The predict mode takes as input the two model files output by the train mode, an input file of empirical feature
 vectors, and a file name for the prediction output.

 #### a quick example of the train/predict cycle